segf00lt/website/content/blog/you_arent_what_you_do.md

 ---
-title: You Aren't What You Do!
+title: You Aren't What You Do
 date: 2022-03-22
 draft: false
 ---